-Gaining his Masters’ (Foreign Going) Certificate in 1976, he sailed in Ro-Ro ferries and a variety of Offshore Support Vessels.
+Gaining his Masters’ (Foreign Going) Certificate in 1976, he sailed in Ro-Ro ferries, tankers and a variety of Offshore Support Vessels.

 A particular interest has been square-rigged sailing vessels.
-A visit to the “Cutty Sark” in Greenwich when David was 8 years old sparked an enthusiasm for all things traditional sail.
-Many years Later, David served upon the Nautical Institute Sailing Ship committee, and was instrumental in setting up a training and examination scheme for ships’officers intending to serve in square-rigged sailing vessels, of which there is an increasing number.
-A voyage in the Norwegian full-rigger “Sørlandet” gave him practical insight into the ways of a large, square rigger.
+He has served upon the Nautical Institute Sailing Ship committee, and was instrumental in setting up a training and examination scheme for ships’officers intending to serve in square-rigged sailing vessels, of which there is an increasing number.

 More recently he has lectured to ships’ Masters and Officers at the Maritime Studies department of Lowestoft College.
 He pioneered the training for a new, high-tech development, Dynamic Positioning (DP), in 1985, and won a National Training award for this work.
 Lowestoft rapidly became the world-leader in this technology.

 Elected Fellow of the Nautical Institute in 1990 in recognition of this work, David is the author of a number of definitive textbooks on the subject.
 He has served on the Nautical Institute Dynamic Positioning Validating committee for many years, responsible for the approval of training establishments around the world and the maintenance of training standards.